-Students who would like to file an appeal against a decision regarding their tuition refund shall file a written request to the Accounting Department.
+Students who would like to file an appeal, after being denied a tuition refund, shall file a written request to the Accounting Department, via email to accounting@digipen.edu.
 If dissatisfied with the decision of the Accounting Department, students may file a second appeal with the Chief Operating Officer-International.
 If they are still dissatisfied, students may appeal to the President of the Institute.